noprompt/garden/README.md

 ## Compiler flags

 The `css` macro optionally takes a map of compiler flags.

-Currently, the only key of this map recognized by the macro is `:output-style`.
-The `:output-style` may be one of `:expanded`, `:compact`, or `:compressed`.
-By default all CSS is rendered using the `:compressed` flag.
+### Output flags

+#### Printing

+Often you are interested in saving a fully expanded result of compilation for development and a compressed version for production.
+This is controlled by the `:pretty-print?` flag which may either be `true` or `false`.
+By default this flag is set to `true`.

 Assuming: